xiaoxiaozhu5/42minishell/README.md

 ### About

-This project is all about creating a simplified shell program that can run binaries, have a working history, built-in functionality like echo or export, and more.
+This project is all about creating a simplified shell program that can run binaries, have a working history, builtins functionality like echo or export and more.

 Shell capabilities:
 * Have a working History with saving after reboot.
 * Search and launch the right executable (based on the PATH variable or by using relative or absolute path)
-* It must implement the builtins:
+* Implements the builtins:
   * echo with option -n
   * cd with only a relative or absolute path
   * pwd with no options